MattSi13/Own_Neural_Network/README.md

 - The algorithm automatically adds the actual positions (short or long) of the previous days to the input sequences.
 - In addition, I have added the position it predicts (as mentioned in the paper) as an input.
 - Although the network is not particularly powerful, it is still interesting and instructive to know how to code your own neural network without the help of state-of-the-art libraries like Keras/Tensorflow.

-### Next?
-I am currently working on a new neural network (DRL) to predict market positions.